 The routing of all communication between computers on the internet is handled by IP addresses rather than domain names.
 The following example should help you to visualize the process.

 Like our telephone system, every active phone line has a phone number used to facilitate the connection of one line to another.
-To make a call, the phone that initiates the connection must have the number of the line to which it wants to connect.
+To make a call, the phone that initiates the connection must have the number of the line it wants to connect.

 In much the same way, your computer must find the correct IP address (of the website you want to visit) on the server before it can send the request to that server for a webpage.
-The same process applies to all other services (such as email, chat, or games) on the internet.
+The same process applies to all other internet services (such as email, chat, or games).
 DNS records function similar to a phone book, relating domain names with IP addresses to reach these services.
 To know your IP address, see this article: What is my connecting IP Address?

 Functions of DNS Servers

 DNS servers can handle one or both of two primary functions: DNS host and resolver.
-DNS hosts hold the zones for their domains and answer requests with the records from the zones for those domains.
-When you make changes to your zone, you are making changes to the host.
+DNS hosts hold the zones for their domains and answer requests with the DNS records from those domains.
+When you make changes to your zone, you change the host.

-A resolver is a DNS server that will send requests to other DNS servers for the records from their zones to answer the requests that it receives.
+A resolver is a DNS server that will send requests to other DNS servers for the records from their zones to answer the requests it receives.
 These sorts of requests are called recursive requests.

 When you connect to the internet through your Internet Service Provider (ISP), your ISP will provide you with two or more resolvers responsible for handling the recursive DNS requests sent by your computer as you use the internet.
-In this reading, additional helpful points are being discussed: Pointing My Domain to HostGator When Using DNS Elsewhere.
+In this reading, additional helpful points are discussed: Pointing My Domain to HostGator When Using DNS Elsewhere.

 Time To Live & Remote Caching